FabianaCampanari/SumBot/README.md

 <p align="center"> We introduce: :bowtie: SumBot </p>

- an AI-powered tool that automates the task of summarizing lengthy messages for you
+<p align="center"> an AI-powered tool that automates the task of summarizing lengthy messages for you